KDE/digikam-doc/supported_materials/movie_formats.rst

 Introduction
 ------------

-Many digital cameras support taking of short movie clips.
-These clips are usually stored in AVI, MOV, or MP4 format. digiKam understands metadata from these formats and will generate thumbnails for the movie files.
+Many digital cameras support taking short movie clips.
+These clips are usually stored in AVI, MOV, or MP4 format. digiKam understands metadata from these formats and will generate thumbnails for these movie files.

 However, digiKam is not a movie editing application and it does not have any built-in movie editing capabilities.
-If you double click on a movie file digiKam you can preview video or choose a dedicated viewing / editing application through your desktop settings.
-Viewing your movie files while a slideshow is also supported.
+If you double click on a movie in digiKam, you can preview the video or choose a dedicated viewing / editing application through your desktop settings.
+Movie files can also be viewed from within a slideshow.

 Video Formats
 -------------